 Overall Process

-We will perform an annual candidate selection process.
-We will select candidates in a four-step process: (1) the written application, (2) an optional Skype interview for shortlisted candidates, (3) an on-site selection event, and (4) matching projects and candidates.
+The HIDSS4Health research school performs an annual candidate selection process.
+Suitable candidates are selected in a three-step process: (1) the written application, (2) a virtual one-day selection event for short-listed applicants, and (3) matching projects and candidates.
 Evaluation criteria for the candidates are an excellent academic record and a strong motivation for the interdisciplinary nature of the projects.
 The institutions are committed to increasing the percentage of female scientists and encouraging female applicants to apply.
+The next application call is anticipated for July 2025/August 2025.

 Requirements

-We are looking for excellent graduates holding master degrees, received by July 2020 at the latest, in computer science, mathematics, engineering, physics or related quantitative sciences (e.g., bioinformatics or medical informatics).
+We are looking for excellent graduates holding master degrees in computer science, mathematics, engineering, physics or related quantitative sciences (e.g., bioinformatics or medical informatics).

 Funding